ash0545/sdn-ml-ids/README.md

 - Test out more DL models

-## Helpful Links

-- Connecting Mininet hosts to VM's network interface for access to the internet : <https://gist.github.com/shreyakupadhyay/84dc75607ec1078aca3129c8958f3683>

-> [!NOTE]
-> If getting 'unknown host' errors when trying to access websites, the DNS nameserver will have to be configured.
-This can be done through the following command within the xterm window of the host under consideration: `echo 'nameserver 8.8.8.8' | tee /etc/resolv.conf`

-- Ryu's ofctl_rest API documentation : <https://ryu.readthedocs.io/en/latest/app/ofctl_rest.html#ryu-app-ofctl-rest>
-- Classical attacks of Scapy : <https://scapy.readthedocs.io/en/latest/usage.html#classical-attacks>

 ## References

 [1] Alhilo, A. M. J., & Koyuncu, H. (2024).
 Enhancing SDN Anomaly Detection: A Hybrid Deep Learning Model with SCA-TSO Optimization.
 International Journal of Advanced Computer Science and Applications (IJACSA), 15(5).